-Table 6 provides an overview of how data for each emissions source was collected, the source of the data.
+Table 7 provides an overview of how data for each emissions source was collected, the source of the data.
 For a full discussion of methodologies, assumptions and derivation see Appendix 2.
-Some emissions (disposal of sewage sludge in landfill, forestry sequestration and GHG stocks/liabilities) were not possible to calculate in E-Manage - this were done separately using emissions factors approved by the CarboNZero programme.
+It was not possible to calculate certain emissions sources in E-Manage.
+These are detailed in Table 6.
+These emissions were calculated separately using emissions factors approved by the CarboNZero programme and a CO_2 figure for each source entered into E-Manage.